vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 USDD/USDT liquidity providers on SunSwap may have experienced losses because of a vulnerability that was discovered in the old Curve smart contracts.
 In September 2020, Peter Zeits [revealed](https://medium.com/@peter_4205/curve-vulnerability-report-a1d7630140ec) that an update to the [amplification factor](https://curve.readthedocs.io/exchange-pools.html#amplification-coefficient) can expose liquidity providers to losses.
 If exploited, this could lead to significant losses for LPs.
 Curve rewarded Peter for the bug discovery and resolved the issue shortly after.

-Curve subsequently implemented several recommended operational practices concerning A-factor updates: Updates should happen granularly over a long time period (weeks), not excessively (adjustments by a factor of 2 or less), when the pool is reasonably balanced, and with particular care when reducing A. These measures help protect the pool from experiencing losses.
+Curve subsequently implemented several recommended operational practices concerning A-factor updates: Under normal conditions when the pool is reasonably balanced, updates should happen granularly over a long time period (weeks), not excessively (adjustments by a factor of 2 or less), and with particular care when reductions to A. These measures help protect the pool from experiencing losses, which are most pronounced when reducing A to an unbalanced pool.
 It is questionable whether SunSwap also took preventive measures concerning these A-factor updates.
 On the contrary, on-chain data shows their adjustments to be excessive and erratic.

 According to Sunswap’s [event logs](https://tronscan.org/#/contract/TXKQU4pV1nAVpdFLm31LNVVa8pCzNQDNhU/transactions), the A-factor has been adjusted very frequently; sometimes up to three times in one day.
 Moreover, it was adjusted in large increments.
 There appears to have been a fat finger incident in July 2022 when A was increased 50x from 200 to 10000 before quickly being reduced again to 1000.
 This [spreadsheet]([https://docs.google.com/spreadsheets/d/1UwezmtfkWGrZsVLyc8T249CN03zR251uFbO-k6x5afU/edit#gid=0](https://docs.google.com/spreadsheets/d/e/2PACX-1vRjL32X820GDM925Yil5fNa7w00HR4E-5IXXG9NdH4_Y3hOGnqouxZx2Q3YyY53jku30zEazvrGv7L6/pubhtml?gid=0&single=true)), created by the authors, shows in detail how the amplification factor was amended.
 Since contacting the team behind USDD or Sunswap was not successful, it is unknown whether they are aware of the potential negative impact such misuse of parameter adjustments can cause to their LPs.